openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

   .. note::
     You can also enter course highlights in OLX.

-.. _Enable Weekly Course Highlight Messages:
+.. _Enable Course Highlight Messages:

-Enable Weekly Highlight Emails
+Enable Highlight Emails
 ********************************************

 .. only:: Partners

-After you have set and reviewed the highlights for each course section, you enable weekly highlight emails.
+After you have set and reviewed the highlights for each course section, you enable highlight emails.

-To enable weekly highlight emails, follow these steps.
+To enable highlight emails, follow these steps.

 #.
-On the **Course Outline** page, locate the **Weekly Highlight
+On the **Course Outline** page, locate the **Course Highlight
    Emails** setting, and then select **Enable Now**.
 #.
 In the dialog box that opens, select **Enable**.

 .. note::
-   If you do not enable highlights, the edX platform does not send weekly course highlight emails, even if you enter highlights for one or more sections.
+   If you do not enable highlights, the edX platform does not send course highlight emails, even if you enter highlights for one or more sections.

-   You cannot disable weekly highlight emails after you enable them.
-If you do not want to send weekly highlight emails after you enable them, you can delete highlights in all sections.
+   You cannot disable highlight emails after you enable them.
+If you do not want to send highlight emails after you enable them, you can delete highlights in all sections.

 .. _Publish all Units in a Section: